-You may be granted a visitor visa to Australia under the following conditions:
+You may be granted a tourist visa or visitor visa to Australia under the following conditions:

-If you are below 18 years and travelling alone, you must have written parental permission as well as supporting documents to show that appropriate arrangement have been made with regards to your accommodation, general welfare and support during your visit to Australia.
+If you are below 18 years and traveling alone, you must have written parental permission as well as supporting documents to show that appropriate arrangement has been made with regards to your accommodation, general welfare and support during your visit to Australia.

 You may also be required to provide documentation to show that you have every intention of returning to your home country before your visa expires.
 Evidence that is required for this purpose may include:

 Making sure you meet all the eligibility criteria and have all of the necessary documentation is crucial to preventing your visa application being refused.
-At LIVV Immigration, we have several years experience successfully helping our clients obtain visitor visas to Australia.
-We will make sure that your documentation is in order and that your application is submitted on time for your travel plans.
+At LIVV Immigration, we have several years of experience successfully helping our clients obtain visitor visas to Australia.
+Our migration agent will make sure that your documentation is in order and that your application is submitted in time for your travel plans.
 Call us today for a no-obligation consultation.